DO NOT use this application process if you are currently a CSWA in Oregon. Contact the Board office for process.

 The LCSW Application includes:

-This is a general application.
+- This is a general application.
 Pages 1-7 are required for all licenses.
-Pages 8-12 are specifically applicable to CSWA applicants.
-You may leave this off your submission.
+Pages 8-12 are specifically applicable to CSWA applicants, and may be left out of your submission.
+However, you may may be asked to complete pages 11-12, IF your state does not verify your hours on page 13 as part of your credentials.

 Page 13 of the application.
 This form is intended to be completed by all states with which you have held licensure.
 This may be replaced by a verification form from the verifying state(s), if this is preffered.